On nonlinear Markov processes in the sense of McKean: Introduction

+Hence, we establish a one-to-one correspondence between solution flows for \eqref{intro:NLFPE} and nonlinear Markov processes associated with \eqref{intro:DDSDE}.

+Contrary to what one might expect, we do not need the nonlinear FPKE to be well-posed.
+Instead, our first condition is that the prescribed solutions satisfy the \textit{flow property}, i.e.

-The map $\Pscr_0 \ni \zeta \mapsto \mu^{s,\zeta}_t$ is in general not convex, even if $\Pscr_0$ is a convex set, e.g. $\Pscr_0=\Pscr$.
-Therefore, we call Markov processes as in Definition \ref{def:NL-Markov-process} \textit{nonlinear Markov processes}.
-This non-convexity is one main difference from the theory of linear Markov processes, where $\Pscr_0 = \Pscr$, and where one has the \textit{Chapman--Kolmogorov equations}, i.e.
+Such solution flows may, for instance, be obtained by selection (\cite{Rehmeier-nonlinear-flow-JDE}) or by their construction via nonlinear semigroup methods (see, e.g., \cite{NLFPK-DDSDE5}) (and, of course, \eqref{intro:flow-prop} is always valid in well-posed cases).
+The map $\Pscr_0 \ni \zeta \mapsto \mu^{s,\zeta}_t$ is in general not linear on its domain, even when $\Pscr_0$ is a convex set, e.g. $\Pscr_0=\Pscr$.
+Therefore, we call Markov processes as in Definition \ref{def:NL-Markov-process} below \textit{nonlinear Markov processes}.
+This nonlinearity is one main difference from the theory of linear Markov processes, where $\Pscr_0 = \Pscr$, and where one has the \textit{Chapman--Kolmogorov equations}, i.e.

-which, by the convexity mentioned above, imply \eqref{intro:flow-prop}.
-McKean, of course, also realized that \eqref{intro:flow-prop} is satisfied for his notion of nonlinear Markov processes, but since for his specific examples mentioned above the nonlinear Markov property could be read off from explicitly given path laws, he did not put the notion of flow in the center of his theory.